-Class Dangerous Goods Symbol & Classification (SDS Section 14) GHS Symbol & Hazard Codes (SDS Section 3) Chemical Storage - Cabinet Type Warning Sign (to be displayed on the cabinet, including suggested wording) Description Not applicable Chemicals with no GHS symbol, or the Health Hazard Symbol only.
-General storage / shelving None General storage These chemicals can be stored on open shelves.
-Class 3 - Flammable liquid Class 3 Flammable Liquids H224 Extremely flammable liquid and vapour.
-H225 Highly flammable liquid and vapour.
-Fire resisting cabinet Flammable Liquid Flammable liquids These must be stored in a dedicated fire resisting cabinet, used for Class 3 flammable liquids only (see SDS Section 14).
+Class Dangerous Goods Symbol & Classification (SDS Section 14) GHS Symbol & Hazard Codes (SDS Section 3) Chemical Storage - Cabinet Type Warning Sign (to be displayed on the cabinet, including suggested wording) Description Not applicable Chemicals with the Health Hazard Symbol only or no GHS symbol.
+General storage / shelving Health hazard / not classified General storage These chemicals can be stored on open shelves (out of direct sunlight) or in a labelled cabinet.
+Class 3 - Flammable liquid Class 3 Flammable Liquids Fire resisting cabinet Flammable liquid Flammable liquids These must be stored in a dedicated fire resisting cabinet, used for Class 3 flammable liquids only (see SDS Section 14).
 Do not store other flammable materials in this cabinet, (e.g. any Class 4 Flammable solids - see below).
-Flammable liquids must not be stored in refrigerators unless it is spark-proof and labelled.
-A maximum of 50 litres of extremely, highly flammable and those flammable liquids with a flashpoint below the maximum ambient temperature of work area may be kept in a laboratory/ workshop.
+Flammable liquids must not be stored in refrigerators unless it is spark - proof and labelled.
+HSA-10101-08 Ve ersion 3.0 Page 8 of 18 store.
+Flammable liquids with secondary H224 Extremely flammable liquid a vapour.
+H225 Highly flam liquid and vapour.
+H226 Flammable and vapour. ble A maximum of 50 litres of extremely, highly flammable and those flammable liquids with a flashpoint below the maximum ambient temperature of work area may be kept in a laboratory/ workshop.
+No more than 250 litres for other flammable liquids with a higher flashpoint of up to 55°C may be stored in a laboratory/ workshop.
+Flammable liquids should be returned to the fire resisting cabinet immediately after use.
+500ml working volume may be kept on open bench, then returned to the storage area overnight.
+Empty flammable containers should be stored in the same flammable cabinet, it should be on a way as full containers until removed to the waste